jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### 29 Revocation of initial licences
-(1) All of the initial licences of the Board are revoked in the case of— (a) the Board's insolvency:
+(1) All of the initial licences of the Board are revoked in the case of— (a) the Board’s insolvency:
   (b) new co-op ceasing to control the Board.
 (2) An initial licence of the Board is revoked if the Board transfers, sub-licenses, or otherwise disposes of any rights conferred by it to another person.
 (3) The rights conferred by a licence that is revoked revert to the Crown.
 (4) The Governor-General may, by Order in Council made on the recommendation of the Minister, allocate new licences in respect of the rights that revert to the Crown under this section.
 (5) Before making a recommendation under subsection (4), the Minister must have regard to the purpose in section 21(1).
-(6) Subsection (1) does not limit the Governor-General's power under subsection (4) to allocate new licences in respect of those rights to the Board or new co-op.
+(6) Subsection (1) does not limit the Governor-General’s power under subsection (4) to allocate new licences in respect of those rights to the Board or new co-op.

 **Quota trade completed before trade at normal tariff**